-- Developing a healthful relationship between teacher and learner.
-Relationship between teacher and learner is often considered one of the primary indicators of student success for many students.
+- Developing strong healthy relationships between teacher and learner.
+The relationship between teacher and learner is often considered one of the primary indicators of student success for First Nations, Métis and Inuit students.

-- Integrating family (including extended family) and community members into the learning experiences.
+- Integrating family (including extended family) and community members into the learning experiences in classrooms and schools.

 - Helping learners develop relationships with the surrounding community (both people and land).